-Another condo project is breaking ground amidst the many slated for downtown Sarasota, but unlike the 18-story water, 65-unit projects in the pipeline, this one is just five stories high and will be home to just four residences.
+Another condo project is breaking ground amidst the many slated for downtown Sarasota, but unlike the 18-story waterfront, 65-unit project in the pipeline, this one is just five stories high and will be home to just four residences.

 The boutique-style condo building will be situated on Golden Gate Point, the tiny peninsula in downtown Sarasota—which at the moment is hidden behind a little construction chaos at the base of Ringling Bridge, which is expected to wrap up this fall.